nrdg/cloud_bids_layout/CONTRIBUTING.md

 To run a subset of tests::

-$ pytest tests.test_s3_bids_layout
+$ pytest tests.test_CloudBIDSLayout

 Deploying
 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in CHANGES.rst).
 Then run::

 $ bump2version patch # possible: major / minor / patch